 Intern will receive at least one hour of individual supervision as a part of their major and minor rotation, for a minimum of two hours of formal supervision per week.
-However, given the collaborative interdisciplinary setting at TIRR, the intern will have frequent opportunities for in vivo supervision on the patient care units.
+However, given the collaborative interdisciplinary setting at TIRR MH, the intern will have frequent opportunities for in vivo supervision on the patient care units.

-Cody Carson, Ph.D. (administrative)
+Jacob Williams, Ph.D. (administrative)